Title I Overview

-Title I is a part of the Elementary and Secondary Education Act of 1965, recently reauthorized as Every Student Succeeds Act of 2015 (ESSA).
+1. Title I is a part of the Elementary and Secondary Education Act of 1965, reauthorized as the Every Student Succeeds Act of 2015 (ESSA).
 Title I is a federally funded program, which provides services to schools based on student economic need.
 Schools are ranked according to percentage of students receiving free/reduced lunches and are funded in descending order until funds are depleted.
 Title I is designed to support state and local school reform efforts tied to challenging state academic standards in order to reinforce and enhance efforts to improve teaching and learning for students.
-Title I programs must be based on effective means of improving student achievement and include strategies to support parent involvement.
+Title I programs must be based on effective means of improving student achievement and include strategies to support parent-family engagement.

-Strategies to attract high-quality, professionally qualified teachers to high need schools
+5. Strategies to attract high-quality, professionally qualified teachers to high-need schools

-Plans for assisting preschool children in the transition from early childhood programs
+7. Plans for assisting pre-school children in the transition from early childhood programs

 The Parent Resource Room is a place where parents can check out educational resources to use with their students at home; obtain free literature on parent support programs; information on mentoring; publications for raising children; view the Satilla News Network; and much more!

-It is located in Room 407, across from the Media Center and is open during normal school hours.
+It is located in Room 603, across from the Cafeteria and is open during normal school hours.
 Stop by to learn more and meet Mrs. Sapp.

 Glynn County Schools: Federal Programs Department